sungo/ish/README.md

 To be clear before we get started, this is a Choc only build that is specifically designed for the [nice!nano](https://nicekeyboards.com/nice-nano) and [ZMK](https://zmk.dev) (Technically you can slot an Elite-C or something into the PCB but the battery and lack of connectivity between the halves makes that a silly thing to do.)

 Also to be clear, this is built with me, sungo, in mind.
 I will be super thrilled if other folks like it but this board is to make me happy and serve as a learning experience.

+# v0.0.1

+The first build is back from the manufacturers and I have thoughts.
+See [the build notes](docs/v0.0.1.md) for more info.
+But tl;dr: the v0.0.1 tag is perfectly serviceable but the battery hookup is slightly obnoxious.
+But it all works fine.
+I do suggest the corne v2 key switch plate, entirely because it’s built for Choc.
+The v3 plates work but are super tight getting the switches in.

+A v0.1.0 design is underway.

+## BOM

+TBD

 # Goals